apache/nutch/docker/cassandra/README.md

-#Apache Nutch 2.x with Cassandra on Docker
+Apache Nutch 2.x with Cassandra on Docker
 =======================

-This project is 3 Docker containers running Apache Nutch 2.x configured with Cassandra storage.
+This project contains 3 Docker containers running Apache Nutch 2.x configured with [Apache Cassandra](http://cassandra.apache.org) storage.

-Due to the lack of integration information between Nutch 2.x / Cassandra, Mohamed Meabed (@Meabed) developed these docker containers with configuration and integration between them.

 This is project is fully operational but its still experimental, any feedback, suggestions should be directed to dev@nutch.apache.org and contribution(s) will be highly appreciated!

-##Usage notes:
+#Usage

 1. Build the images and start the containers " NOTE: for Mac OS running boot2docker, Please read the Notes section Below ".